 Step 2 — Define Repurposing Goals and KPIs

-Start by matching each repurposing pipeline to a clear business objective — awareness, engagement, or conversion — then pick one primary KPI and 1–2 supporting metrics you’ll actually act on.
+First, match each repurposing pipeline to a specific business goal: awareness, engagement, or conversion.
+Next, select a primary KPI along with 1-2 supporting metrics that you’ll actively track.
 If you treat every repurposed asset like an experiment with an explicit success metric, teams move faster and avoid chasing vanity numbers.

 How to choose goals for each pipeline